Yukari Nakano

 Yukari Nakano (中野 友加里, Nakano Yukari) is a Japanese former competitive figure skater.
 She is the 2006 Four Continents silver medalist, the 2003 Four Continents bronze medalist, the 2005–06 Grand Prix Final bronze medalist, the 2007 Asian Winter Games champion, and a three-time (2006, 2007, 2009) Japanese national bronze medalist.
-Nakano is one of twelve female skaters to perform a triple Axel in international competition.
+Nakano is one of a select group of female skaters to perform a triple Axel in international competition in the 2000s.

 Personal life

-Yukari Nakano was born on August 25, 1985 in Kōnan, Aichi Prefecture.
+Yukari Nakano was born on August 25, 1985, in Kōnan, Aichi Prefecture.
 She has two elder siblings, a brother and sister.

 In 2004, Nakano enrolled at Waseda University in Tokyo.
 She earned her master's degree from Waseda, having studied at the Graduate School of Human Sciences.
 In 2010, she began working for Fuji Television's Sports Division, becoming a director and journalist.

 In April 2015, Nakano married her longtime boyfriend.